Our Board

 Dilo Masilaca

-Dilo Maciu is a Human Resource Specialist, having served in Fiji's forestry industry for more than 15 years.
+Dilo Maciu is a Human Resources Specialist who has served in Fiji's forestry industry for more than 15 years.
 Maciu is committed to advancing landowning communities for job readiness, and supporting private sector companies to effectively engage and manage work teams.
 Maciu is a mother of three and deeply involved with her church.

 Aliti Vunisea